Apple says will appeal against EU tax decision

-BRUSSELS (Reuters) - Apple (AAPL.O) said it would appeal against an EU ruling ordering it to pay up to 13 billion euros ($14.5 billion) in taxes to the Irish government which the EU considers to have been illegal state aid.
+BRUSSELS, Aug 30 (Reuters) - Apple said it would appeal against an EU ruling ordering it to pay up to 13 billion euros ($14.5 billion) in taxes to the Irish government which the EU considers to have been illegal state aid.

 "Apple follows the law and pays all of the taxes we owe wherever we operate.
 We will appeal and we are confident the decision will be overturned," the company said in a statement on Tuesday after the European Commission's decision.